-For TMDL development, the Illinois EPA has a comprehensive approach offering opportunities for stakeholders to participate, review and comment throughout the TMDL development process.
-For watersheds in which the development of TMDLs is currently underway, the Illinois EPA holds three public meetings.
+For TMDL development, the Illinois EPA has a comprehensive approach offering opportunities for stakeholders to participate, review, and comment throughout the TMDL development process.
+For watersheds in which the development of TMDLs is currently underway, the Illinois EPA holds two public meetings during the Stage 1 and Stage 3 TMDL development process.
 All public meetings are held at a location within the effected watershed to enable greater local participation.
-Illinois EPA and its contractor typically provide an update of the progress made.
-The final public meeting held within the watershed, is on the draft TMDL report.
+Illinois EPA and its TMDL contractor typically provide an update of the progress made.
+The final public meeting held within the watershed is on the draft TMDL report.
 The public/stakeholders have an opportunity to comment 30 days prior to the meeting date, during the meeting and generally 30 days after the meeting.
-In addition, where applicable, the report is distributed to the Illinois Department of Agriculture, the USDA-Natural Resources Conservation Service and other state and federal partners prior to release to the public for technical review and input.
+In addition, where applicable, the report is distributed to the Illinois Department of Agriculture, the USDA Natural Resources Conservation Service (NRCS), Soil and Water Conservation Agencies, and other state and federal partners prior to release to the public for technical review and input